orangedaisy/bshowco/uses.md

 I have recently acquired a number of great quality, handmade items to make my desk feel a little more homey.

-I started with the unique little desk organizer from [Stone-Penland Pottery](https://www.facebook.com/stonepenlandpottery/), and have since added one of their mugs and a little multipurpose holder thing that I'm currently using to prop up my phone.
+I started with the desk organizer from [Stone-Penland Pottery](https://www.facebook.com/stonepenlandpottery/), and have since added one of their mugs and a little multipurpose holder thing that I'm currently using to prop up my phone.
 My wife lovingly made a sleeve for the desk organizer